AndreiToroplean/genealogy/README.md

 # genealogy
-A standard for encoding family trees and a script to draw them in ascii.
+A set of tools to encode family trees and draw them using ascii art.

 (Tested on Windows, using Powershell, and Python 3.13.)